-This article was last updated Apr 17, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 17, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Hawaiian Airlines has one of the better first/business class cabins for its long-haul flights, with lie-flat seats, gourmet island cuisine and exclusive amenities, so an upgrade is an excellent way to get your vacation started right.